robinali34/blog_system_design/_posts/2025-11-09-os-frameworks-domain-design-interview.md

 Focus on demonstrating your thought process, asking the right questions, and showing how you approach complex problems in the OS frameworks domain.
 The 6 evaluation areas provide a framework for structuring your interview responses - use them to guide your preparation and during the interview itself.

-Good luck with your Meta OS Frameworks domain design interview preparation!
+Good luck with your OS Frameworks domain design interview preparation!